atishay/atishay.github.io/content/print/index.md

 ## http://atishay.me, http://github.com/atishay, https://www.linkedin.com/in/atishay{.subtitle}

 ### Summary
 Technical Leader with 15+ years in software development representing technology to business executives for 3+ years.
 10+ years of lead architectural ownership for multiple cross-product frameworks and SDKs across Mobile, Web and Desktop platforms.
 Full stack development experience across the breadth software technology from desktop, mobile to server and client on the web along with widgets and extensions.
-Active developer spending 50% time writing/reviewing code.
+Active developer spending 50% time writing/reviewing code alongside project and people duties.
 Speaker at multiple technology conferences, author of Hugo in Action (ISBN: 9781617297007).

 ### Experience
 #### Principal Computer Scientist – Adobe Inc